madeofpendletonwool/AlarmClock/README.md

  - [x] Create Code that can set off Alarms using a time module
  - [x] Snooze funtionality
- - [ ] Deploy via ansible and fully setup using raspberry pie
+ - [ ] Deploy via ansible and fully setup using raspberry pi
  - [ ] Easy setup with package management
  - [ ] Allow for saving of alarms after reboot
  - [ ] Dockerize (Probably?)
  - [ ] Create alarm clock gui
  - [ ] arm it.
 Need it to run on a raspberry pi
  - [ ] Voice function to tell actual time
- - [x] Sound function - Allow you to choose music/sound to play
+ - [x] Sound function -
+ - [ ] Allow you to choose music/sound to play
  - [ ] import of music from a location of choice

 ## Platform Availability